smikitky/chatgpt-md-translator/README.md

 - **Prompt file size**: The prompt will be sent as input along with the Markdown file to translate.
 The longer the instruction is, the shorter each fragment has to be.
 - **Desired processing time**: Splitting into smaller sizes allows for parallel processing and faster completion.

 Setting a value that is too large can result in longer processing time, and in worse cases, the transfer of the translated text may stop midway.
 If this happens, the program will automatically split the fragment in half and try again recursively.
-Try to avoid this as it can waste both your time and money.
+Try to avoid this as it can waste your time and money.

 On the other hand, splitting the text into too small fragments can result in a loss of term consistency or accuracy in the translation, since there is less context available for each translation process.

 > [!TIP]
 > The `gpt-4-1106-preview` model, released in November 2023, supports a massive context window, effectively allowing for unlimited prompt file size.
-However, since the size of the output is limited to 4,096 tokens, the size of the input text is limited accordingly.
+However, since the _output_ token size is still limited to 4,096, the size of the input text is limited accordingly.
 Splitting a long article remains a useful approach.

 ### Temperature (`TEMPERATURE`)

 This controls the randomness of the output.
-See the [official API docs](https://platform.openai.com/docs/api-reference/completions/create#completions/create-temperature).
+See the [official API docs](https://platform.openai.com/docs/api-reference/chat/create#chat-create-temperature).
 The default is `0.1`, which is intentionally much lower than the original ChatGPT API default (`1.0`).
 Since this tool works by splitting a file, too much randomness can lead to inconsistent translations.
 Experience suggests that a high value also increases the risk of breaking markups or ignoring your instructions.

 ### API Call Interval (`API_CALL_INTERVAL`)